eslint/eslint/docs/src/extend/custom-rule-plugin-tutorial.md

 Create a custom rule if the ESLint [built-in rules](../rules/) and community-published custom rules do not meet your needs.

-Before creating a custom rule, it's worth investigating around the web if someone has published a plugin with a custom rule that solves your use case.
+Before creating a custom rule, it's worth investigating on the web if someone has published a plugin with a custom rule that solves your use case.
 Very often the rule will already exist.

 ## Prerequisites